Narayan Sarovar: Temples

 The temples, the chief buildings in the place, are surrounded by a fortified wall, outside of which cluster the villagers' houses.
 It was formerly connected with the mainland by a yellow stone causeway, about 3000 feet long and fifteen wide, built in 1863 by a Bhatia of Bombay, named Gokaldas Liladhar Padsha, at a cost of about £2500 (1,00,000 Kutch koris).
-Now the new causeway is built.
+A new causeway has since been built.

 It was in very ancient times famous for its great lake.
 This, agreeing with the account of the lake found by Alexander, and perhaps lasting till the change of the course of the Indus river (about 1000), was in part renewed by the earthquake of 1819.
-Beside the lake, there was, from early times, a temple of Adinarayan in the village.
+Beside the lake, there had been a temple dedicated to Adinarayan in the village since ancient times.
 For long under priests of the Kanphata sect, the temple was, about 1550 (Samvat 1607), wrested from them by a Sanyasi or Atit named Narangar from Junagadh.
 Narangar made long and broad embankments about the pool, an oblong sheet of water, 1056 feet by 990, divided by perforated stone walls into a number of bathing places, and furnished on all sides except the east with flights of stone steps, and surrounded by rest-houses.

-There are seven stone temples in a paved courtyard of 164 feet by 62.
+There are seven stone temples in a paved courtyard measuring 164 feet by 62feet.
 The temples are approached from the lake by flights of stone steps and surrounded by a strong wall.
 Vagheli Mahakunvar; the wife of Rao Deshalji I, Rao of Cutch State; displeased with the priests of Dwarka, after taking counsel with her Brahmans, determined to raise Narayansar to be a place of rival sanctity.

 Accordingly, in 1734, she first built the temples of Lakshminarayan and Trikamray in the same style as the Dwarka temples, assigning them the revenues of certain villages and the proceeds of certain taxes, and then those of Adinarayan, Govardhannath, Dwarkanath, and Lakshmiji.

 The temple of Trikamray, in style and shape resembling that at Koteshwar, 72 feet long 68 broad and 61 high, stands on a 5 feet 9 inches high platform, and has three side porches with a large one in the centre, all capped with domes resting on twelve feet high pillars.
 The central porch is 21 feet square, and each of the side porches 9 feet 9 inches.
 The 1819 earthquake threw down the central dome, but it has since been rebuilt.
 The space between the central dome and the shrine is paved with white and black marble.
 In the east screen wall of the shrine is a marble plate with an inscription.
 The doors are plated with silver.
 In the shrine, on a silver throne, stands a black marble image of Trikamray.
 Under the idol throne is a black marble figure of Vishnu's eagle, Garuda, with clasped hands kneeling on one leg.
 Over the image of Trikamray are forty gold and silver parasols, the offerings of devotees.